Giddha: History

+Since the Partition of India in 1947 and the division of Punjab into West Punjab (Pakistan) and East Punjab (India), folk dances of Punjab on both sides of the border have been consolidated, staged, and promoted as iconic expressions of Punjabi culture.
+While the form of Giddha was not seriously affected by Partition, Gibb Schreffler writes that it has been classified as the women's dance counterpart to the male form Bhangra, despite that not entirely being the case.

 As Punjabi dance forms became codified in the 1960s-onward, bhangra and giddha competitions have become popular throughout Punjab and the Punjabi diaspora.
 Punjabi dance forms have also spread through collegiate-level dance troupes in Punjab since the 1960s and in South Asian student groups in the US, UK, and Canada since the 1990s.

 Dress code

-Traditionally women used to wear salwar kameez and Ghagra in the bright colours and jewellery.
+Traditionally, women used to wear salwar kameez and Ghagra in bright colours and jewellery.
 The attire is completed by dressing the hair in two braids and folk ornaments and wearing a tikka on the forehead.